-Since incorporation in 2004, JLIB has put procedures in place to ensure that it adheres to best practice and to ensure that its finances, accounts and administration are able to stand up to scrutiny, as well as being transparent.
-This has included the formulation of an operating framework (revised in 2018) for members to adhere to, as well as engaging external auditors.
-The Board re-appointed BDO (whose report is contained in this document) as auditors for 2018.
-Under the new subscription model for professional users of the website, 2018 was the second year of a four year transition period which will see subscriptions change from an organisational basis to a "per Jersey qualified lawyer" basis.
-It will not increase the total income, but will achieve a better balance between small and large firms.
-Close links with the Law Society of Jersey continue to be maintained with the appointment of two of its representatives to the Board (both are also ex officio members of the Executive Group).
+Since incorporation in 2004, JLIB has put procedures in place to ensure that it adheres to best practice and to ensure that its finances, accounts and administration are able to stand up to scrutiny.
+This has included the formulation of an operating framework for members to adhere to, as well as engaging external auditors.
+The Board re-appointed BDO (whose report is contained in this document) as auditors for 2019.
+Close links with the Law Society of Jersey continue to be maintained with the appointment of two of its representatives to the Board.